0California Air Resources Board Posts Draft Scope 1 and 2 GHG Reporting Template

 0Florida Pension Fund Sues to Block ExxonMobil Retail Voting Program

-On October 29, 2025, ISS Sustainability Solutions, the proxy advisor’s sustainable investment arm, announced updates to the methodology underlying its Governance QualityScore.
+On October 29, 2025, ISS Sustainability Solutions, the proxy adviser’s sustainable investment arm, announced updates to its Governance QualityScore methodology.
 This score is marketed by ISS as a tool for investors to identify governance risks at companies.
-For U.S.-based issuers the key addition is to incorporate artificial intelligence (AI) oversight as a factor.
+For US-based issuers, the key addition is to incorporate artificial intelligence (AI) oversight as a factor.
 There are three specific questions posed:

-- Does the board of directors of the issuer have oversight over artificial intelligence?
+- Does the board of directors of the issuer have oversight over AI?

-- How many members of the board of directors have artificial intelligence skills?
+- How many members of the board of directors have AI skills?

-- Does the company have policies and procedures related to artificial intelligence development, deployment, and monitoring?
+- Does the company have policies and procedures related to AI development, deployment, and monitoring?

 There is no indication of the weighting of each of these items in determining the impact on a company’s governance score.